 Other terms defined herein have the meanings so given them.

 .
-Unless the context requires otherwise:    (a) the gender (or lack of gender) of all words used in this Agreement includes the masculine, feminine, and neuter; (b) references to Articles and Sections refer to Articles and Sections of this Agreement; (c) references to an Exhibit refer to the Exhibit attached to this Agreement, which is made a part hereof for all purposes; (d) references to Laws refer to such Laws as they may be amended from time to time, and references to particular provisions of a Law include any corresponding provisions of any succeeding Law; references to money refer to legal currency of the United States of America.
+Unless the context requires otherwise:    (a) the gender (or lack of gender) of all words used in this Agreement includes the masculine, feminine, and neuter; (b) references to Articles and Sections refer to Articles and Sections of this Agreement; (c) references to an Exhibit refer to the Exhibit attached to this Agreement, which is made a part hereof for all purposes; (d) references to Laws refer to such Laws as they may be amended from time to time, and references to particular provisions of a Law include any corresponding provisions of any succeeding Law; and (e) (e) references to a document or agreement refer to such document or agreement as amended, varied or supplemented from time to time and (f) references to money refer to legal currency of the United States of America.

 .
 The Company was formed as a Delaware limited liability company by the filing of the Delaware Certificate, as of the Formation Date.
 Enron Communications and the Trust hereby continue the Company, pursuant to the terms and conditions of this Agreement.
 The Agreement amends and restates in its entirety and supersedes the Original Agreement which shall have no further force or effect.